psyc201b/PSYC-201B/labs/1/local_setup.md

 ## 1. Initial setup

 First make sure you already have an existing [GitHub account](https://github.com/).
-Then after logging in you'll want to **create a [passkey](https://docs.github.com/en/authentication/authenticating-with-a-passkey/managing-your-passkeys#adding-a-passkey-to-your-account) for your aaccount.** This will allow you to login into your account from your computer's terminal without entering a password.
+Then after logging in you'll want to **create a [passkey](https://docs.github.com/en/authentication/authenticating-with-a-passkey/managing-your-passkeys#adding-a-passkey-to-your-account) for your account.** This will allow you to login into your account from your computer's terminal without entering a password.

 Next we'll want to make sure that `git` is installed and setup on your computer.
 Pick the instructions based on your computer's operating system and open up a Terminal (macOS) or Command Prompt/PowerShell (windows):